marcospont/js-template-parser/README.md

 });
 ```

+The `functions` option can be used to register callbacks that can later be referenced in tests within the template code.
+Tests are used in condition `<if>`tags and choice `<when>` tags.

 ### Parameters Interpolation

 The parser expects a set of parameters to be passed as a key-value map.
 The map keys can be of any type.
 Inside the template contents, parameters can be referenced and interpolated in two ways: escape mode and raw mode.
-Escape mode interpolations must start with the '#' character and raw mode interpolations must start with the '$' character.
+Escape mode interpolations must start with the `#` character and raw mode interpolations must start with the `$` character.
 Curly braces are used as the delimiters of the interpolation.

 When the mode option is set to default, the outcome of the interpolations is the same in both modes.
-However, when mode is set to sql, escape mode will escape all string values whereas the raw mode will apply the original parameter values.
+When mode is set to sql, escape mode will escape all string values whereas the raw mode will apply the original parameter values.
+When mode is set to json, escape mode will convert values using `JSON.stringify`.

 If a parameter is an array or an object, the parser interpolation supports accessing members of array or object parameters in any level, using the dot or square brackets notations.